This post may contain affiliate links to help the reader find relevant products. We get commissions for purchases made

-The first and most important care needs of dwarf olive trees in pots is good drainage.
+The first and most important care needs of dwarf olive trees in pots are good drainage.
 Olive trees do not tolerate waterlogged soil or constant moisture for too long.
 Overwatering causes olive tree foliage to drop off.
 Underwatering can also cause this trouble, but once the leaves start dropping there is no easy reverse back.

 Bear in mind, that organic matter or native soil will compact too quickly, reducing air circulation for roots.
 And for more information about soil, check out our article about the best soil for olive trees in pots.

 If you want to transplant your potted tree in the garden, the commercial potting mix should be combined with the soil removed from the hole in a ratio of one part mix to one part native soil.
 Always add a layer of mulch in pot or container or around the planting area.
 It helps to drain the water faster and keep the roots wet but not soggy.

 Furthermore in terms of dwarf olive trees care, they also need warmth and sunshine to produce olive fruits fully.
 Ideally, your trees should get around 8 hours of sunlight.
-So put it in the sunniest place in your backyard or transition in the brightest room inside the house.
+So put it in the sunniest place in your backyard or transition to the brightest room inside the house.

 How Often to Water Dwarf Olive Tree?

 If you want your dwarf olive fruit tree to produce large olive fruits, you need to make sure it receives plenty of water.
 For instance, young dwarf olive trees in pots need extra water to grow, while all olive trees need additional water during periods of hot, dry weather.
 So watering your miniature olive trees once per week is an ideal plan.
 Just make sure that the potting soil is well-draining and that you are not overwatering your plant.
 To avoid overwatering, you can read in our article about olive tree overwatering signs.

 So to be on the safe side, if you don’t trust your guts and you are not sure if your dwarf olive tree is thirsty, you can always measure a soil moisture level with a moisture meter, available on Amazon.